Birth of a Garage

 Responsibility to a House

 I understand the idea of ownership.
-I can see the argument that a person who spends 800,000 over-priced dollars for a home should have the right to make it comfortable.
-And even if the owner I met that day had gutted the home for resale, as an investment, in this country we defend the rights of the individual to make a legal profit.
+I can see the argument that a person who spends $800,000 for a house should have the right to make it comfortable.
+And even if the owner I met that day had gutted the home for resale, in this country we encourage individuals to make that investment and enjoy the profits.

-On the other hand, I feel an unspoken responsibility to respect the integrity of the homes I live in.
-Taking a room where some beloved daughter or husband may have passed away and turning it into a garage just doesn't seem right.
+On the other hand, I feel an unspoken responsibility to respect the integrity of the places I've lived.
+Taking a room where some beloved daughter or husband may have passed away, and turning it into a garage just doesn't seem right.

-Lucky are the edifices that housed someone famous, or that represent some architecture currently in favor.
+Lucky are the edifices that housed someone famous, or that represent some architectural style currently in favor.
 Societies and agencies fight for them.
-The beach cottage for sale on Great Highway has been noted as "threatened" by the National Trust for Historic Preservation, but a less architecturally-interesting family house three blocks north is slated to be demolished for condos.
+The beach cottage for sale on Great Highway has been noted as "threatened" by the National Trust for Historic Preservation, but a less interesting family house three blocks north is slated to be demolished for condos.

-But I ask you to walk some of those Sunset blocks.
+But I ask you to walk some of those Sunset District blocks.
 There's an intrinsic, clean, serenity in the repeated patterns of these small family homes.
-With a gardening or paint-color choice, each owner may slightly reinvent the model without disturbing the satisfaction of these recurring shapes sliced out of the overcast sky.
+With a front garden or paint-color choice, each owner can slightly reinvent the model without disturbing the satisfaction of these recurring shapes sliced out of the overcast sky.

-Some may find it hard to see those Doelger and Gellert houses as beautiful.
-Unlike Victorians, no one will make any money putting a row of Sunstream homes on postcards.
+Some may find it hard to see those Doelger-designed and Gellert-built houses as beautiful.
+Unlike Victorians, no one will make any money putting a row of "Sunstream" homes on postcards.
 But tastes change.
-The WPA Guide to California, published in 1939, opined that the city succumbed to "an epidemic of Victorian pestilence", and that "thousands of Victorian horrors were destroyed in the earthquake of 1906."
+The WPA Guide to California, published in 1939, opined that the city succumbed to "an epidemic of Victorian pestilence," and that "thousands of Victorian horrors were destroyed in the earthquake of 1906."

-Update: The building went on the market in March 2001, reportedly for 2.5 million dollars.
+Update: The building went on the market in March 2001, reportedly for $2.5 million dollars.
+It does seem that a unit was put in behind the garage, again creating the address 139 11th Avenue.